UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-complete-metric-spaces.lagda.md

       ( short-convergent-cauchy-approximation-Complete-Metric-Space)
 ```

-### The map from a Cauchy approximation in a saturated complete metric space to its limit is short
+### The map from a Cauchy approximation in a complete metric space to its limit is short

 ```agda
 module _